ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

     4. The electrolytes magnesium and potassium (do NOT have your human drink these, you will absorb it involuntarily and worsen the problem)

 Once again, you can absorb nutrients from your surroundings -- so the best way to kick this process off is to find a local swimming pool or hot tub, where bromine and chlorine are used as sanitizers.
 You need to spiritually submerge yourself in the water.
 I don't think you'll need to stay longer than 10 or 15 minutes, but if it feels good stay as long you like.
-If you soak your "feet" in the water, it knocks out the first two steps.
+If you soak your "feet" in the water, it knocks out steps two and three.

 If you can just crack a window, that is all you need.
 We did all of our research and testing in Florida, where the AC is always on and the windows are never open.
 I am aware that deities can teleport, so going from a house to an office building downtown may mean that you never actually go outside.
 Many, many deities seem to behave this way and you absorb nutrition from your environment, so if you are inside all day everyday, all you are getting is recycled air.
 Recycled air that you are sharing with humans and other spiritual life forms.